Skip to main content

 The difference between pelacarsen and olpasiran is the type of RNA-based silencer.
 Pelacarsen is an antisense oligonucleotide (ASO), which is a short genetic snippet.
 Olpasiran is small interfering RNA (siRNA).
 Both target the LPA gene in the liver to lower Lp(a) production.

-You should retest Lp(a) once after the first measurement to confirm the value, especially if pregnancy, kidney disease, or thyroid issues might have skewed the first result.
+You should retest Lp(a) once after the first measurement to confirm the value, particularly if pregnancy, kidney disease, or thyroid issues might have skewed the first result.
 After confirmation, retesting is rarely needed unless a new specific Lp(a) drug becomes part of your plan.

 PCSK9 inhibition is useful in high Lp(a) because it lowers both ApoB and Lp(a) at the same time.
 PCSK9 inhibitors raise the number of LDL receptors on liver cells, which clear LDL and some Lp(a) particles.
 They are often covered by insurance for high-risk patients.